JorisTruong/homeaccountant-app/README.md

 * Add the ability for a transaction to be recurrent
 * Self-hosting option

+# Issues

+If you are from Github or Gitlab, please head to [Codeberg](https://codeberg.org/joristruong/homeaccountant-app) for creating issues.
+We are looking to centralize the issues.

 # Dependencies

 Home Accountant currently uses the following libraries: